-- If you are working with add-on operating-system modules, application modules, or device driver modules, see "Add-on operating-system modules, application modules, and device-driver modules." - If you are working with partitioning modules or base operating-system modules, see "Partitioning modules and base operating-system modules."
+- If you are working with an I386 base operating-system module, the installation-order process does not apply because I386 base operating-system modules do not go through a formal installation process.
+However, the installation order for other modules contained in the same map as an I386 base operating-system module can be changed. - If you are working with add-on operating-system modules, application modules, or device driver modules, see "Add-on operating-system modules, application modules, and device-driver modules." - If you are working in a map that contains both base operating-system modules and partitioning modules, see "Partitioning modules" on page 169.